 All financial and administrative policies involving community members across campus are within the scope of this policy.
 If there is variance between departmental expectations and the common approach described through college policy, the college will look to the campus community to support the spirit and the objectives of college policy.

 The word “change” applies to new, modified, and decommissioned software, servers, applications, and data.

-This policy is applied to all administrative software that is maintained by ITS division; this includes vendor-supplied software as well as in-house developed software.
+This policy is applied to all administrative software that is maintained by ITS: division; this includes vendor-supplied software, as well as in-house developed software.
 This policy does not cover those software installations that are administered or maintained by non-IT departments.

 Banner is the interface the college uses to access its enterprise database.
-ITS uses issue management software as a tool for Banner change tracking.
+ITS: uses issue management software as a tool for Banner change tracking.
 Users submit an issue ticket when they need IT support for any Banner changes including application, access, or production data changes.

 The evidence of requirements, clarification, change inventory, testing, and user signoff are stored in the issue management software ticket.

-Information Management must patch and update equipment regularly to protect Colorado College's IT environment.
+ITS: must patch and update equipment regularly to protect Colorado College's IT environment.
 Although we strive to minimize the impact on users, we also occasionally need vendor support during maintenance cycles.
 Not all vendors are available 24/7, and some 24/7 support contracts are prohibitively expensive.

 As a result, we have created a schedule with three types of maintenance windows that may include system outages.

 For more specific details about the maintenance windows, including dates, please see the IT Maintenance Information webpage.